Kohan II: Kings of War: Story

+Development

+The game used the Gamebryo engine.

 Reception

 The game received "favorable" reviews, albeit moderately less than the original Kohan, according to the review aggregation website Metacritic.
-It was praised for retaining the unique game play that had made the original games a hit while making key changes that distinguished it from the originals and other real-time strategy games of the year.
+It was praised for retaining the unique game play that had made the original game a hit while making key changes that distinguished it from the originals and other real-time strategy games of the year.
 The game also made the jump to 3D graphics from the 2D graphics of the previous games.

 Computer Games Magazine named Kohan II the eighth-best computer game of 2004.
 The editors declared it "head-and-shoulders above almost every other strategy game in terms of battlefield tactics."
 It also won the magazine's "Best AI" award.
 The editors of Computer Gaming World nominated Kohan II as their 2004 "Strategy Game of the Year (Real-Time)", although it lost to Warhammer 40,000: Dawn of War.